 The Markdown language is a written language created to help writers write more efficiently, specifically on the internet.
 I think it’s great.
 It’s what I use for all my notes, on GitHub, writing these blog posts and others.
 It’s simple (sort of) and rather efficient once you get used to it.
 Here’s why I believe

 This is a rather nerdy post, so bear with me here.
-Many of us use Wordpress for our websites, which for the most part is great.
+Many of us use WordPress for our websites, which for the most part is great.
 Though nobody wants to get to the office one day to find their website in complete disarray, disfigured or hacked.
-The reality all of those are real possibilities and there is only so much that we can do to prevent it, but that’s for another story.
+The reality all of those are real possibilities and

 Are you bored of your old Wordpress admin layout?
 Yeah, so was I. It’s bland and every single Wordpress Admin area looks exactly the same.
 So boring it hurts my eyes!

 Fear not, there are several solution.
 There are only two that really stand out though.
 The rest are, from what I can tell, kinda sorta just … “meh”.
 Nothing to special (sorry other guys, but your admin themes really didn’t seem that interesting nor good).